Peach Empanadas with Bourbon Preserves

 - The Pour: Offer a chilled glass of sparkling Rosé or a slightly sweet Brachetto d'Acqui.
 The effervescence provides a bright, refreshing lift that cuts through the rich bourbon preserves and highlights the acidity of the peach glaze.

 - The Vibe: Lean into "Low-Light Luxury."
-Set the table to catch the final moments of the golden hour, utilizing white taper candles to provide a warm, intimate glow that allows the vibrant tones of the harvest to command the room.
+Set the table to catch the final moments of the golden hour, using white taper candles to provide a warm, intimate glow that allows the vibrant tones of the harvest to command the room.